tokend/knowledge-base/tech/key_entities/transaction.md

 # Transaction

-Transactions are the commands to modify the TokenD's ledger state.
+Transaction is joined sequence of commands (operations) to modify the TokenD's ledger state.
 All actions in the TokenD network can be represented by corresponding transactions.
-For example, transactions are used to send payments, manage orders, change account settings and etc. If you think of the ledger as a database, then transactions are SQL commands.
+For example, transactions are used to send payments, manage orders, change account settings and etc. If you think of the ledger as a database, then operations are SQL commands and transactions are database transactions.

 ## Transaction attributes